CSSLint/parser-lib/README.md

 var parser = new parserlib.css.Parser();
 ```

-The constructor accepts an options object that specifies additional features the parser should use.
+The constructor accepts an options object that specifies additional features
+the parser should use.
 The available options are:

-* `starHack` - set to true to treat properties with a leading asterisk as if the asterisk wasn't there.
-Default is false.
+* `starHack` - set to true to treat properties with a leading asterisk as if
+  the asterisk wasn't there.
+Default is `false`.
-* `underscoreHack` - set to true to treat properties with a leading underscore as if the underscore wasn't there.
-Default is false.
+* `underscoreHack` - set to true to treat properties with a leading underscore
+  as if the underscore wasn't there.
+Default is `false`.
 * `ieFilters` - set to true to accept IE < 8 style `filter` properties.
-Default is false.
+  Default is `false`.
-* `strict` - set to true to disable error recovery and stop on the first syntax error.
-Default is false.
+* `strict` - set to true to disable error recovery and stop on the first
+  syntax error.
+Default is `false`.

 Here's an example with some options set: